plprofetes/advent_of_code/README.md

   * allows writing convenient sorters using existing comparators
   * Ruby inspired
 * Missing Seq.min, Seq.max methods, one has to type ```Iter[]...fold[]()``` code over and over
+  * with additional param as value being compared, when different from whole basic type?